 If you are a smaller business, finding active niches should be your goal.

 Finding hashtags is the first step.
-The next is figuring out when to use them and how.
+The next is figuring out when and how to use them on your posts and tweets.

 So don’t go overboard and include every related word.
 They are most likely high volume and high competition anyways.

 Instagram lets a user include up to 30 hashtags, but using too many makes the content seem ambiguous if you were judging by just the hashtags.

 Larger brands and companies that don’t need to fight as much for reach typically use fewer hashtags than the average user.